gnebbia/statistics_notes/introduction_to_statistics/2_exploring_data/exploring_data.md

 other.
 Observation: In a left skewed distribution, less than 50% of the data are below the mean.

+N.B.: In general we use as measure of center the mean if a set of data points is symmetric, while if their distribution is skewed, then a more reliable measure of center is the median.

 ### Measures of Spread